 Board Member Nomination

 The Alumni Leadership and Development Committee is interested in recruiting alumni who demonstrate leadership qualities for service on the Alumni Board of Directors or in other alumni volunteer roles.
 The Committee is seeking your help in identifying individuals who you feel would make enthusiastic and contributing Board members.
-Please encourage such individuals to submit to us a resume, a brief bio, and a statement of intent which explains why they would make good alumni representatives.
+Please encourage such individuals to submit to us a resume, a brief bio, and a statement of intent that explains why they would make good alumni representatives.